 - Use the metal brackets on the corners of the diagonals and regular L-brackets on the entire edges.

-- Made another square frame by following the steps mentioned above, and put it on the other side and attach them by using the angle braces.
+- Made another square frame by following the steps mentioned above, putting it on the other side, and attaching them by using the angle braces.

 - Use 2 angular braces to prevent the box from tipping.

 - Use cross members on the top corners of the box by making another triangle to keep the whole frame even.

 - Now wrap the whole box/frame with the lightweight mesh called Soft Netting.

 - After wrapping the whole frame, tie down the net by keeping the edges loose with a wooden slab popped on by a brad nailer.

 - Now build the door to let the leaves out.